-I am an assistant professor in the Computer Science Department at Boston University, and a member of the BU Security Group.
+I am an associate professor in the Computer Science Department at Boston University, and a member of the BU Security Group.

 As a network security researcher, my work uses tools from theory (cryptography, game-theory, algorithms) and networking (measurement, modeling, and simulation) to understand the hurdles practitioners face when deploying new security technologies, and to develop solutions that surmount them.

 I received my Ph.D.

 from Princeton University in 2009, and my B.A.Sc. from the University of Toronto in 2003.

 I have worked as a researcher at IBM's crypto group, Cisco Research, and Microsoft Research, New England, as an engineer at Bell Canada and Hydro One Networks, and have served on working groups of the Federal Communications Commission (FCC) and the Internet Engineering Task Force (IETF).